OswinLosper/oswin-losper-blog/content/pages/index.md

         justifyContent: flex-start
     type: HeroSection
     text: >
-      Hey, name is Oswin Losper, most of time is being spend on doing automation testing using TestCafe or Cypress automation framework.
+      Hey, name is Oswin, most of time is being spend on doing automation testing using TestCafe or Cypress automation framework.
 Before this I did testing on a small scale when I was working as a senior designer & team lead.